-- Creating ways for young people to build meaningful relationships, including getting-to-know-you activities and community-building activities. - Being clear about boundaries and expectations.
-At camp, we create a list of rules and expectations and enable the campers to offer their ideas. - Recognizing that some young people may not have much experience with camping.
-They may resist trying certain camping activities because of their inexperience-or their fear of failure. - Empowering young people by giving them choices during activities.
+- Creating ways for young people to build meaningful relationships with peers - Being clear about boundaries and expectations.
+At camp, we create a list of rules and expectations and enable the campers to offer their ideas. - Empowering young people by giving them choices during activities.
 For example, if you have a craft activity, having two or three possible outcomes that use the same materials. - Integrating responsibility and a service project into your camp activities.
 We ask that the children pick up after themselves, especially after lunch time.
 We also have the CIT group help throughout camp. - Expecting camp counselors to be role models.
 We train them about this critical aspect of their role and how important it is for them to exhibit positive behaviors to campers. - Engaging young people in leadership roles in our camp, particularly the CIT program.
-Veteran campers can be mentors for first-time campers. - Emphasizing an experiential educational aspect to our program. - Our goal is to inspire teachable moments throughout a camper's day that will keep their minds engaged while having fun.
-Sending your child to camp will enable them to stay on track through creative positive learning experiences.
-The Y recognizes that all children experience learning losses when they do not engage in educational activities during the summer.
-We provide building blocks necessary for a child's development.
+Veteran campers can be mentors for first-time campers.